sobhan-moosavi/Trajectory_Segmentation/README.md

 ## Implementation in Java (Performant Version)
 This is a the original implementation of our trajectory segmentation solution that is in Java.
 The code incldues three important modules as follows:

-* __CreateGraph__: This module creates a Markov graph based on an input trajectory datase (details are in described in section 3.2 of [our paper](https://dl.acm.org/doi/pdf/10.1145/3003819.3003824).
+* __CreateGraph__: This module creates a Markov graph based on an input trajectory datase (details are in described in section 3.2 of [our paper](https://dl.acm.org/doi/pdf/10.1145/3003819.3003824)).
 As input, this module uses `graph_trips.csv` that must be placed inside the `/data` folder.
 One example of such a file can be find [here](https://github.com/sobhan-moosavi/Trajectory_Segmentation/blob/master/data/graph_trips.csv).

-* __TrajectoryTransformation__:
+* __TrajectoryTransformation__: The second module transforms an input trajectory to a signal form (as described in section 3.3 of [our paper](https://dl.acm.org/doi/pdf/10.1145/3003819.3003824)).
+As input, this module uses `segmentation_trips.csv` that must be placed inside the `/data` folder.
+One example of such a file can be find [here](https://github.com/sobhan-moosavi/Trajectory_Segmentation/blob/master/data/segmentation_trips.csv).

 * __DynamicProgramingSegmentation__: